boom-army/docs/roadmap.md

 # Q4 2021

 - Start building out the decentralized backend
-- Setup and incorporate the sosol company structure
 - [x] Onboard an initial core team for development, design and community management
 - [x] Engage and onboard a CEO
 - Engage and onboard a CFO